Home » Information » Food and Drink

 Influences and Background

 Traditionally, Aussie cuisine is based on the British cuisine brought by the first settlers.
-It consisted of pies, grilled steak and all type of roasted meats, accompanied by vegetables.
+It consisted of pies, grilled steak and all types of roasted meats, accompanied by vegetables.
 The English influence is still present particularly in the widespread tradition of having roast turkey and ham followed by plum pudding for Christmas dinner.

 Since a lot of produce is available fresh pretty much all the time, the trend is to eat low-fat and low-salt incorporating cooked lean meats and steamed or stir-fried vegetables.